How to attract a temp and/or contract worker

 The job advert

-Attract the best talent, learn how to write a great job description.
+Attract the best talent, learn how to write a great job description or, use one of our free job description templates.

 Should you treat your temp candidate any differently?